google/accompanist/README.md

  * 🖼️ [Coil image loading composables](./coil/README.md)

 [Jetpack Compose][compose] is a fast moving project and I'll be updating these libraries to match the latest tagged release as quickly as possible.
-Currently all of the libraries depend on [**`v0.1.0-dev10`**](https://developer.android.com/jetpack/androidx/releases/ui) of the Compose UI libraries.
+Each [release listing](https://github.com/chrisbanes/accompanist/releases) will outline what version of Compose and the UI libraries it depends on.

 ## Download